hornbuck/fire-sim/README.md

 ### **Purpose**

-Sim Firefighter aims to bridge the gap between traditional wildfire training methods and experiential learning.
+Wildfire Command aims to bridge the gap between traditional wildfire training methods and experiential learning.
 The game emphasizes:

 - Interactive simulation of wildfire behavior.
 - Strategic resource allocation and management.